Marsy’s Law could hinder transparency for Nevada public records

 “It hasn’t been as much of a thorn in our side because we already have a bad law in regard to police records,” Moore said, adding that she hasn’t seen any member of the CNPA challenge Marsy’s Law with a lawsuit.

-In June, South Dakota was the first state to approve changes to the law, adding an amendment requires victims to opt in to many of their rights and specifically lets authorities share information with the public to assist in solving crimes, according to the Associated Press.
-However, Bordewyk said that the changes have not sped up the release of victim information from law enforcement agencies.
+In June, South Dakota was the first state to approve changes to the law, adding an amendment that requires victims to opt in to many of their rights and specifically lets authorities share information with the public to assist in solving crimes, according to The Associated Press.
+However, Bordewyk said the changes have not sped up the release of victim information from law enforcement agencies.

 More broadly, the measure is unnecessary, McLetchie said, “because law enforcement, including district attorneys, shouldn’t need a constitutional amendment to make them do what they should already be doing — working with victims.”